Santigio/Santigio.github.io/_posts/2023-02-01-flutter-blog.md

 > The RaisedButton widget takes two arguments, the onPressed callback and the child widget, the child is the Text widget that will be displayed inside the button.
 The onPressed callback is a function that is called when the button is pressed and it is responsible for handling the button press event.

-**State Management: This refers to how an app maintains and updates its state.
+**State Management**: This refers to how an app maintains and updates its state.
 In Flutter, the recommended way of managing state is to use the setState method, which allows you to update the state of a widget and rebuild it as needed.

 ```